CesiumGS/cesium-unreal/Documentation/developer-setup-windows.md

 If you find the debugger refuses to step into cesium-native code, check that you're using the "DebugGame Editor" configuration of Cesium for Unreal and the Debug configuration of cesium-native, and that you've built and installed cesium-native.

-# Packaging

-Our Travis CI automatically creates a plugin package on every commit to the Cesium for Unreal repo.
-But if you want to do it locally, there are a few things to keep in mind:

-* Unreal Engine always uses Visual Studio 2017 to package a plugin.
-So if you only have Visual Studio 2019 installed, the package process will fail.
-* Similarly, if you built cesium-native with Visual Studio 2019, you will get linker errors when you try to build Cesium for Unreal with Visual Studio 2017.
-So, be sure to build cesium-native with Visual Studio 2017 if you need to package.